masc-ucsc/docs/docs/pyrope/00-hwdesign.md

 When designing an efficient software program, it is all about deciding the sequence of instructions to be small and fast.
 The computer architecture Iron's law summarizes it well.
 The performance is "Instruction Count" x "Instructions Per Cycle" x "Frequency".
-Since software programmers do not tend to consider frequency, it is all about executing the fewer number of instructions and doing each instruction as fast as possible.
+Since software programmers do not tend to consider the frequency, it is all about executing the fewer number of instructions and doing each instruction as fast as possible.
 The software designer has to create a sequence of instructions that will solve a problem.
 Those instructions could